fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | certVerifier | other parameters | *string |
 # Client

-Client defines the commont parameters for client plugin
+Client defines the commont parameters for the client plugin

 | Field | Description | Scheme |